 Retails for $70 in the US and around $40 in Europe (without discounts).

 PhysioLift Smoothing Night Balm/Ysthéal Cream

-The PhysioLift Night Balm isn’t exactly the same formula, but has 0.05% retinal.
-Fragrance though.
+The PhysioLift Night Balm isn’t exactly the same formula but has 0.05% retinal.
+Has fragrance though.
 Made to target more mature skin with deep wrinkles and sagginess with Ascofilline.

 Their now discontinued Ysthéal Cream had the same exact formula as the RetrinAL 0.05 cream and is still sold in some places.

-0.015% strength.
-Unsure.
+PhysioLift Eyes have 0.015% strength.
 Exact formula according to Avéne US website.